KlaraHajdu/szulokhangjaFE/README.md

 - As this project is a work in progress the latest working version can be found on the development branch
 - Install dependencies : run  `npm install` from project root.
 - Run the development server with:  `npm start`
-- Check if port for backend API hosting matches with what is specified in static/util/util.js
+- Check if port for backend API hosting matches with what is specified in static/util/util.js.
+The default IIS port is used.

 Main libraries used: